-We are different from many other educational institutions in a variety of ways.
+This makes us very different from many other educational institutions in a variety of ways.
 Many of these differences grew organically from our unique history.
-Our team has two primary goals for the Tech Learning Collective.
-These are:

 The skills we teach do make individuals more likely to get hired in technology-sector jobs, and some of our students have successfully switched careers to become programmers or Site Reliability Engineers (SREs), but our focus during class is on Free Software and commodity, low-cost hardware that individuals and advocacy organizations can use immediately, perpetually, and without any fees.

-Funding secured through TLC course tuition always funds projects that are, themselves, free of charge.
+Funding secured through Tech Learning Collective course tuition and workshop or event ticket sales always funds projects that are, themselves, free of charge.
 View a list of our benefitting organizations.

 We are unlike many other educational institutions in ways that we believe make the quality of our teachers, students, and alumni community noticably better than existing coding bootcamps, technical trade schools, and development academies you might otherwise attend.
 By “better” we mean:

-- Tech Learning Collective students master more skills more quickly that will serve them for a longer period of time and in more contexts than they would otherwise acquire.
-This is because code bootcamps and certification courses are primarily focused on job placement and reward task-completion, whereas TLC courses are primarily focused on foundational skill building and reward curiosity.
-Moreover, many companies automatically disqualify coding bootcamp graduates during the hiring process because the quality of their educational experience is abysmal.
-Bootcamps, which will cost on average $11,000 USD, prey on precisely the sort of financially disadvantaged people who founded the Tech Learning Collective and who our mission is to empower.
+Tech Learning Collective students master more skills more quickly that will serve them for a longer period of time and in more contexts than they would otherwise acquire.
+This is because code bootcamps and certification courses are primarily focused on job placement and reward task-completion, whereas Tech Learning Collective courses are primarily focused on foundational skill building and reward curiosity.

 The Tech Learning Collective offers low-cost courses on computer technologies specifically for Left-leaning, politically engaged individuals and groups.
 Courses cater to people with skill levels ranging from self-identified “beginners” to very experienced technologists.